Louis Micheels: World War II

 When Germany invaded and occupied Holland in 1940 he was a medical student.
-His siblings has already moved out of Holland years earlier.
-At first the German occupation was easy and carefree, but by early 1941 times became tough for Jews.
+His siblings had already moved out of Holland years earlier.
+At first, the German occupation was easy and carefree, but by early 1941, times became tough for Jews.
 His father lost his business and then the family home was taken.
 The family moved to nearby Amsterdam to live in the city with other families.
 Louis' parents refused to leave Amsterdam, but Michaels and his girlfriend Nora decided to leave.

 In 1942 Micheels made plans to emigrate to Switzerland where he thought he would be safe from the Nazis.
 They were captured after they were turned in by Dutch Nazis.
 He was arrested in Brussels and deported to Auschwitz concentration camp.

 Micheels and his (now fiancée) Nora became inmates of the Auschwitz concentration camp in 1942.
 Micheels had some medical training so he worked as a nurse in the men's ward at the camp.
 He learned to survive by placating the Kapos and the SS troops.
-He tried to make himself invisible, and he stayed out of the way of and camp guards who he saw as sadistic.
-He was able to convince Nazi doctor Eduard Wirths that he was a doctor and that allowed him to get preferential treatment for himself and Nora.
+He tried to make himself invisible, and he stayed out of the way of any camp guards who he saw as sadistic.
+He was able to convince Nazi doctor Eduard Wirths that he was a doctor, which allowed him to get preferential treatment for himself and Nora.
 He was sent to Monowitz where he was shaved and tattooed number 117641.
-In the camp he was witness to the savagery of humans held in camp conditions.
+In the camp, he was witness to the savagery of humans held in camp conditions.
 He saw Jewish prisoners become predatory and he stated, "The step from being human being to savage was a small one."

-On 17 January 1945, when Russian troops were approaching the Auschwitz concentration camp, Micheels and the other prisoners were sent on Death March to Dachau concentration camp.
+On 17 January 1945, when Russian troops were approaching the Auschwitz concentration camp, Micheels and the other prisoners were sent on a Death March to Dachau concentration camp.
 Many prisoners were killed along the way and the journey took ten days.

 According to his own testimony, he was involved in acts of resistance in the camp, such as concealing case records and hiding prisoners who would otherwise be selected for execution due to poor health.
 He was one of the prisoners assisted by the SS physician there, Hans Münch.
 One of Münch's last acts before the camp was abandoned was to provide him with a revolver to assist his escape.
 It was the testimony of prisoners like Micheels that resulted in Münch's acquittal by the Supreme National Tribunal at Auschwitz trials in Kraków in 1947.
 Münch was the only person acquitted by that tribunal.